mlcs/mlcs.github.io/people/haas.md

 machine learning algorithms, as well as suitable inductive biases in the climate science context.

-For my current project, I study pitfalls and possible improvements in climate network construction.
+In our recent [paper](https://journals.ametsoc.org/view/journals/clim/36/10/JCLI-D-22-0549.1.xml?tab_body=pdf), we explored empirical distortions in climate networks originating in limited amounts of noisy data.
+We also found that common resampling procedures to quantify significant behaviour in climate networks do not adequately capture intrinsic network variance.
+It remains a matter of ongoing work to find suitable statistical corrections as well as resampling procedures that adequately capture intrinsic network variance.

 ## Research Interests

 + High-dimensional Probability
-+ Ensemble Methods
++ Overparametrization
 + Calibrated Uncertainty Quantification
-+ Graph Neural Networks
 + Representation Learning
-+ Bayesian Inference
-+ Distribution Shifts
-+ Overparametrization
 + Climate Data Analysis

 ***